Observability

 Metrics

-Kong Mesh exposes metrics with MeshMetric policy in Prometheus format.
+Kong Mesh exposes metrics with the MeshMetric policy in Prometheus format.

 Tracing

-Once the agent is configured to ingest traces you’ll need to configure a MeshTrace policy.
+Once the agent is configured to ingest traces, you must configure a MeshTrace policy.

 Logs